UBrau/GOplotTools/README.md

 #### Workflow to conduct and plot GO analysis using FuncAssociate

-1. Generate a list of (foreground) genes and a suitable background
+**1. Generate a list of (foreground) genes and a suitable background**

+A suitable background often is not the whole genome but should represent the set of genes that *could* be found in the analysis, e.g. because they contain alternative splicing events or are expressed in the control sample.
+It is better to use a unique gene identifier such as the ENCODE gene ID rather than the gene name.
+Gene names change.

-2. Upload to DAVID or FuncAssociate and run appropriate analysis
+**2. Upload to FuncAssociate (or DAVID) and run appropriate analysis**

+Examples can be found in the *input* folder.
+Find [FuncAssociate](http://llama.mshri.on.ca/funcassociate/) and [DAVID](https://david.ncifcrf.gov/).

-3. Save the result table as well as the 'entity attribute list'
+**3. Save the results table as well as the 'entity attribute list'**

+if using FuncAssociate.
+Examples in the *input* folder.

-4. Plot results using plotFuncAssDots()
+**4. Plot results using *plotFuncAssDots()***

 Huge categories will be removed.
 If categories overlap more than a threshold, only the more significant one will be kept.
 Remaining categories will be plotted such that the LOD is on the x-axis, dot size represents the number of genes from the category that were in the foreground, and color reflects p-value: